-You can also get advice on hiking trails in the state park visitors center.
+You can also get advice on these Las Vegas hiking trails in the state park visitors center.

 The most famous hiking trails that are good for everyone are Mouse’s Tank and the Rainbow Vistas, that end with a climb onto a giant hill for a panoramic view over the Valley of Fire.

 High above the Las Vegas Strip, you will find a winter wonderland during the holiday season.

 Boulevard Pool at Cosmopolitan transforms into a 4,200-square-foot ice skating rink each holiday season.

 The magical park, surrounded by the sparkling lights of Vegas, is considered one of the best ice skating rinks in the USA.